Best Free Property Management Software for Small Landlords (2026) — 9 Tools Compared

 Frequently Asked Questions

-What's the best free property management software?
+What's the best property management software if I only have one rental?

 What's the difference between Buildium and AppFolio?